-How much are you willing to spend on your K40?
+How much are you willing to spend on your K40 laser cutter?

 Let’s be clear.
 The K40 is cheap.
 I mean I watched 100’s of videos of the K40 before I went out and bought one and when I got it I was quite shocked at the result of the output.
 That’s not to say it was easy from day one.
-It took me about 2 weeks of “Crapping my Pants” that I was going to electrocute or blow myself up, but in general, I was amazed at the quality of this machine.
+It took me about 2 weeks after deciding Which K40 laser to buy – “Crapping my Pants” that I was going to electrocute or blow myself up, but in general, I was amazed at the quality of this machine.
 I did toy with the idea of getting one of those little cube desktop machines for like 100 bucks, but I kinda wanted this to be a bit more of a serious hobby, rather than to just show my mates I know how to burn wood

 How much is a K40 Laser cutter?

 if you’re ready and decided on the K40 and you don’t know Which K40 laser to buy, you’re going to be looking at around $370 – $500 USD for a stock machine with Free Shipping